Multiframe Motion Coupling for Video Super Resolution: Proposed Method

 \subsection{Multiframe Motion Coupling}

-A key aspect of our approach is the temporal coupling of the (unknown) \textit{high resolution frames} $u$ via the warping operator $W$.
-It is based on the usual color constancy assumption, and allows to couple the entire sequence in a spatio-temporal manner using only linearly many flow fields $\boldsymbol{v}$.
+A key aspect of our approach is the temporal coupling of the (unknown) \textit{high resolution frames} $u$.
+It is based on color constancy assumptions and couples the entire sequence in a spatio-temporal manner using only linearly many flow fields $\boldsymbol{v^i}$.
 Figure \ref{fig:multiframeCoupling} illustrates the difference of the temporal coupling of previous energy minimization techniques and the proposed method.
 Besides only requiring linearly many flow fields, the high resolution frames are estimated jointly such that temporal consistency is enforced directly.
-Note that the energies \eqref{eq:UngerEnergy}, or the ones of \cite{LiuSun13, Ma15} decouple and solve for each high resolution frame separately with the temporal conformance being introduced by the temporal consistency of the input frames $f^i$ only.
-Finally, the high resolution flow fields enter the reconstruction procedure directly without being degraded by blur and downsampling operators.
+Note that the energies \eqref{eq:UngerEnergy}, or the ones of \cite{mitzel2009video,LiuSun13,Ma15} decouple and solve for each high resolution frame separately with the temporal conformance only given by the consistency of the low resolution frames $f^i$, so that inconsistent flickering in high resolution components is not accounted for.

-\textbf{Forward-Backward-Flow:} During our numerical experiments we found that using a one-directional frame coupling, i.e. either estimating flows $u^i \rightarrow u^{i+1}$ or flows $u^{i+1} \rightarrow u^{i}$ for all $i$, introduces significant artifacts.
-We suspect these artifacts to arise from a numerical diffusion process caused by the interpolation error that is introduced by the concatenation of $n$ (bicubic-)warping operators.
-In fact, a pure forward flow model $u^i \rightarrow u^{i+1}$ causes the first frame to be overly sharp while the last frame is rather blurred and vice versa for the pure backward flow.
-Interestingly, our idea of alternatingly changing the flow direction, i.e. using $u^{i+1} \rightarrow u^{i}$ and $u^{i-1} \rightarrow u^{i}$ (see Figure \ref{fig:multiframeCoupling}), gave significantly better results than using two flows $u^{i+1} \rightarrow u^{i}$ and $u^{i} \rightarrow u^{i+1}$ per pair of consecutive images.